fiosman/ez_commerce/README.md

 # EzCommerce

+## Live Link

-EzCommerce is a e-commerce web application that offers swift shopping experience.
+EzCommerce is an e-commerce web application that offers swift shopping experience.

+You can visit the latest deployed version of the application [here](https://ez-ecomm.herokuapp.com/#/)

+## Main Features

+## Technologies Used